 - sodium lauryl sulfate (SLS), a detergent that causes toothpaste to foam

-People who get frequent mouth ulcers, or canker sores, may wish to avoid products that contain SLS, as some research suggests that it increases the risk of mouth ulcers.
+People who get frequent mouth ulcers, or canker sores, may wish to avoid products that contain SLS, as

 4. Choosing based on specific dental problems